 Program Highlights

 While having a mental health diagnosis does not make a person more likely to commit a crime, an overwhelming number of people involved in the criminal justice system have unmet health, mental health, and substance use needs.
-As the title of the courses indicate, the availability and unavailability of appropriate health services, under the law and in practice, can lead to the “making or unmaking of a criminal.”
-The course involves two interrelated, three-credit classes on criminal law and justice and health law and policy, with emphasis on mental health law.
+As the title of the course indicate, the availability and unavailability of appropriate health services, under the law and in practice, can lead to the “making or unmaking of a criminal.”
+The course is a single, three-credit course, which involves the intersection of criminal law and justice and health law and policy, with emphasis on mental health law.
 Students will learn about the impediments to providing care in the usually siloed criminal and health care systems.
 By exploring differences in the US and UK, students will learn how to identify opportunities for better coordination that would improve outcomes for justice-involved and potentially justice-involved people and communities.